-The project and tasks field are linked through the mappedBy property by pointing from the nonowning to the owning field of the relationship. project as owning field will be used for all read and update operations.
-The semantics of mappedBy matches with the concepts of, for example, JPArelated annotations.
+Behind the scenes mappedBy makes use of the FORWARD\OPPOSITE repository behavior whereas the opposite makes use of FORWARD\OWNER that are explained further down in this section.
+As such mappedBy can be considered to be a shortcut for setting various other notifications that is useful in many scenarios.
+The semantics of mappedBy matches with the concepts of, for example, JPA-related annotations.
 It is typical for single-valued fields like project to be the owner.
 Such fields are usually backed by something like a column in a database and are simple to read and write.
 In contrast, multi-valued fields like tasks can only be obtained by issuing a query against the single-valued counter-part.
+In such a setting, it might proof useful to to make use of @JsonApiRelationId on the owning side (introduced in the next section).

-@JsonApiRelation comes with a number of attributes to customize its behavior. @JsonApiRelation as complementary annotation is introduced in the subsequent section.
+@JsonApiRelation comes with a number of attributes to customize its behavior. @JsonApiRelationId as complementary annotation is introduced in the subsequent section.